The Weight of Glory · Chapter 9

 They entered the arena together.

 Marcus had never brought someone else into the spiritual realm.
-He didn't know if it was possible until Dez closed his eyes beside him and exhaled and they fell into the arena in tandem — like two divers entering the same water, the golden light closing over them simultaneously.
+He didn't know if it was possible until Dez closed his eyes beside him, exhaled, and the golden light closed over them both at once.

 Dez looked down at his feet.
 At his legs.
 At the arena floor humming beneath him.